kcjengr/probe_basic/docs_src/source/quick_start_apt.rst

 ==========================================

-**Probe Basic .deb Installation Guide for use with Debian Bookworm and LinuxCNC version 2.9 or Later**
+**Probe Basic APT Installation Guide for use with Debian 12 Bookworm and LinuxCNC version 2.9 or Later**

 **Important Requirements:**